-Since the removal of this shelter, PTA has received a request from the Member for Bassendean requesting for a shelter to be provided.
+Since the removal of this shelter, PTA has received a request from the Local Member, the Hon.
+Dave Kelly, MP, requesting for a shelter to be provided.
 PTA is now seeking feedback from the Town regarding the reinstatement of a bus shelter.
 The PTA has agreed to 100% funding for reinstatement of the bus shelter in this location.